Introduction

 Mental Health

 Philosophical Reading: Feed your mind with big ideas.
-Philosophy, spirituality, anthropology, travel writing - these aren’t hobbies, they’re mental health necessities.
+Philosophy, spirituality, anthropology, and travel writing can help you regulate because they reconnect daily stress to a larger story.

 Debate & Discussion: You need people to spar with intellectually.
 Join debate clubs, philosophy groups, or cultural discussion circles.
 Echo chambers bore you; diverse perspectives energize you.